Top 10 Songs About Being a Musician or Music-Related Problems

 And he's up there, what's that?
 Hawaiian noises?

-Bangin' on the bongoes like a chimpanzee
+Bangin' on the bongos like a chimpanzee

 Oh, that ain't workin' that's the way you do it

-Get your money for nothing', get your chicks for free
+Get your money for nothing, get your chicks for free.

 Actually known as Dr. Hook & The Medicine Show at the time.
 Very amusing song about a band seeking and achieving some popularity.